Have you ever considered spending Christmas in New Orleans??

-Spend an evening enjoying this sparkling light display that engulfs dozens of 100-year-old oak trees at New Orleans’ City Park each holiday season.
+Spend an evening enjoying this sparkling holiday light display that engulfs dozens of 100-year-old oak trees at New Orleans’ City Park each holiday season.
+It’s a winter wonderland!

 Buy your tickets online…the walk up ticket line will be long.
 And bring your appetite, as food and drink are available in City Park during the festivities.